danielduncan/bloch/README.md

 'bloch' is a simple blockchain, written in Python and served with Flask, intended to be a data-centric project.
-It was a school project, so it is not amazing.
+It was for a school project last year (2020), so it is not amazing.

 TO RUN:
 1. Install Anaconda